Azure-Samples/active-directory-dotnet-webapp-webapi-openidconnect-aspnetcore/README.md

 The same kind of modifications can be made on the `TodoListWebApp.csproj` project.

+> [!WARNING]
+> Ensure that all of the app registration steps reflect any changes made to the URLs, or the sample won't function.

 ### What to change when you deploy the sample to Azure
-When you deploy this sample to Azure, you will need to:
+To this sample to Azure:
-- update the various URLs (reply URLs, Base URL) in the `appsettings.json` files
+- Update the various URLs (reply URLs, Base URL) in the *appsettings.json* files
-- Add Reply URLs pointing to the deployed location, for  both applications in the Azure portal.
+- Add Reply URLs pointing to the deployed location, for  both applications in the Azure portal

 ### Azure Government Deviations